Vegan Potato Casserole | Creamy & Hearty

 • Potato gratin without cream

-• Cheese: Some like vegan cheese substitutes, others prefer nutritional yeast or skip it entirely.
-Either way, it’ll be delicious.
-If you omit cheese and yeast, season the sauce a bit more strongly.
+• Cheese: Some people like vegan cheese substitutes, others prefer nutritional yeast flakes or simply leave out the cheese flavor altogether.
+No matter how you decide, your vegan potato gratin will definitely be delicious.
+If you want to completely avoid cheese and nutritional yeast flakes, I recommend seasoning the sauce a bit more strongly.

-• A fresh salad: A crisp green salad with tomatoes offers a nice contrast.
-Coleslaw also pairs great.
+• A fresh salad: A crisp green salad with fresh tomatoes provides a great contrast to the creamy casserole.
+But coleslaw can also be combined wonderfully with the casserole.

-• Vegetables: Whether mixed into or served alongside – sautéed beans, baked pumpkin, or mushroom stir-fry with onions are great options.
+• Vegetables: Whether inside the vegan potato casserole or as a side dish – fried beans, baked pumpkin, or a mushroom pan with onions complete your meal.

-• Vegetables → broccoli, zucchini, carrots, eggplant, mushrooms, asparagus – endless list
+• Vegetables → broccoli, zucchini, carrots, eggplant, mushrooms, asparagus – the list is endless

 • Nutmeg → omit

-• Oil for greasing → vegan butter or margarine
+• Oil for greasing the dish → vegan butter or margarine

-• Cheese → nutritional yeast (use less! about 2–3 tbsp)
+• Cheese → nutritional yeast flakes (use much less!
+About 2-3 tbsp)

 • 1 tbsp butter → oil or margarine

-• Soy cream → other plant-based creams, homemade cashew cream, or broth
+• Soy cream → other plant-based cream alternatives, homemade cashew cream, or broth

-• Soy milk → other plant-based milks, homemade cashew milk, or broth
+• Soy milk → other plant-based milk alternatives, homemade cashew milk, or broth

 • Onion → spring onion, shallots